The Adaptive Athlete, Inc. – Upland

 Holds Saturday Sports Camp.

-Check their website for registration form and schedule.
+Check their website for the registration forms and schedules.

 Special Olympics is a non-profit organization dedicated to providing year-round sports training and competition in a variety of Olympic-type sports for people eight years of age and older with intellectual disabilities, giving them continuing opportunities to develop physical fitness, demonstrate courage, experience joy and participate in a sharing of gifts, skills and friendships with their families, other Special Olympics athletes and the community.
 Three levels of sports competition in Southern California: Area (Local) games, Regional games, and Championships Visit the website for nearby programs.
 Free to the public, accepts donations.
 Please refer to websites for emails and contact information specific to area.